REVERSAL POINT

 3. a higher profit margin legitimized an expansion of supply capacity;

-4. when the bubble busted, deleveraging process kicked in;
+4. when the bubble busted, deleveraging process kicked in and it gave rise to deflationary pressure;

-5. price fell and profit margin was squeezed;
+5. sales price fell and profit margin was squeezed;

-6. the completion of the supply expansion followed, resulting in an economy of abundance;
+6. the supply expansion that had been embarked during economic stability completed with a time lag, resulting in an economy of excess/abundance;

-7. the abundance in supply capacity amplified the deflationary effect that deleveraging process initiated and further reduced the profitability;
+7. the abundance/excess in supply capacity amplified the deflationary effect that deleveraging process triggered and further reduced the profitability;

 10. it changed the market structure of job, reducing labour demand.

-Of course, besides these events, this period was accompanied with other trend—hollow-out, outsourcing of manufacturing functions to developing economies—amplifying the structural shift of economy.
+Of course, besides these events, this period was accompanied with other trends—e.g. hollow-out, outsourcing of manufacturing functions to developing economies—amplifying the structural shift of economy.

 In this chain of events, the role of money was significant.
-Changes in the supply of money transformed the structure of economy.
-This period observed the non-neutrality of money.
+Changes in money supply transformed the structure of real economy.
+In other words, this period manifested the non-neutrality of money that Hyman Minsky articulated.
 This reading reviews the non-neutrality of money through private debt cycle along the bond wave.

 • Private debt level;